meltyourface/blank/posts/Cosmological-Trilogy/Exploring-the-Cosmological-Trilogy-in-Occult-Practices/index.md

 The Three Key Principles:

-The Cosmological Trilogy comprises three interconnected principles: The Principle of Correspondence, The Principle of Polarity, and The Principle of Resonance.
+**The Cosmological Trilogy comprises three interconnected principles**: The Principle of Correspondence, The Principle of Polarity, and The Principle of Resonance.

 1. **The Principle of Correspondence**: